anko98/portfolio/projects.md

 [Home](https://anko98.github.io/portfolio/) | [Projects](https://anko98.github.io/portfolio/projects)

+Code to all my projects is in the projects_code folder :)

 ### Comparative Analysis of Sentiment and Emotion Prediction Models in Context of Covid-19 Conspiracy Theories

 This project was grounded in the cultural evolutionary theory - a theory based on Darwinian evolutionary theory, which claims that cultural information is spread according to the features, which increase their probablity of spreading.
 I wanted to find out whether negative Tweets will spread better, and also, compare classic and more modern sentiment and emotion analysis methods.